gaoxbin/MVVM_Sample/README.md

 # MVVM_Sample
-This is a MVVM project of practiceing.
+This is a MVVM project to learn.